patilav/Distributed-Computing/4-dist-langs/PATIL-Avanti-Ambient-Oriented-Programming-in-AmbientTalk.md

 (3)	Reified Communication Traces:

+Inconsistency is a huge issue in Non-blocking communication.
+AmOP paradigm has to provide programmers with an explicit representation (i.e. a reification) of the communication details which led to the inconsistent state.
+Reifying outgoing communication traces allow programmers to make a tradeoff between different delivery guarantees.

 (4)	Ambient Acquaintance Management:

+AmOp follows `Distributed naming`: where communicating parties do not need an explicit reference to each other beforehand. e.g. In Tuple space based middleware, a process can publish data in a tuple space, which can then be consulted by the other processes based on a pattern matching basis.
+AmOP language should allow an object to use distributed naming to spontaneously get acquainted with a previously unknown object based on an intentional description of that object rather than via a fixed URL.

 * The AmbientTalk Kernel

+AmbientTalk, is a language that was explicitly designed to satisfy its characteristics defined by Ambient-Oriented Programming.

 (1) A Double-layered Object Model:
+AmbientTalk uses concurrent object model which is based on the model of ABCL/1.
+This model features active objects which consist
+    1)	perpetually running thread,
+    2)	updateable state,
+    3)	methods
+    4)	message queue.

+Advantage of this mode is that it unifies imperative object-oriented programming and concurrent programming without suffering from omnipresent race conditions.

+AmbientTalk’s object model `avoids race conditions` using following rules:
+{1} `Containment`: Every passive object is contained within exactly one active object.
+{2} `Argument Passing Rules`:  When an asynchronous message is sent to an active object, objects may be sent along as arguments.

 (2) The Passive Object Layer: